Buyco, Raymand Michael

-Lecturer AY-A, History
+Lecturer AY-A, History and English

 Ray earned his bachelor's degree from University of California at Santa Cruz in 2007.
 Passionate about both history and politics, he chose the former because the history department's undergraduate advisor aptly made the case that studying history would allow him to explore both.
 There he studied Modern European Intellectual History with Dr. Jon Beecher.
 Ray went on to study with Dr. Mary Pickering at San Jose State University where he earned a master's degree in 2010.